Have you ever heard of the 10,000 hours rule?

 Don’t become so focused on racing across the finish line that you sacrifice creating a brand with longevity.
 A beautiful logo is useless if people don’t pay attention to it.

 Making people care starts with one thing: disruptive storytelling.
 A comprehensive discovery process helps you to uncover key insights about your company’s offering and position in the market to tell a story that stops your consumers in their tracks.
-Equipped with knowledge about what makes your company truly unique, your brand identity team can begin to establish the through-line that will unite every component of your visual and verbal language to clearly, consistently, and delightfully articulate your brand’s value.
+Equipped with knowledge of what makes your company truly unique, your brand identity team can begin to establish the through-line that will bring every component of your visual and verbal language together to clearly, consistently, and delightfully articulate your brand’s value.

-By rooting every step in your rebranding process in sound strategy, you create a cohesive experience that allows you to shape the narrative around your brand.
+By rooting every step in your rebranding process in sound strategy, you create a cohesive experience that allows you to shape a strong narrative around your brand.

-In conducting research around Malcolm Gladwell’s theories of success, I came across a podcast where Anders Ericsson (the main researcher in the study where the 10,000 hour rule originated) suggested that the only thing as influential as the amount of time you invest in mastering your craft is having a good teacher.
+In researching Malcolm Gladwell’s theories of success, I came across a podcast where Anders Ericsson (the main researcher in the 10,000 hour rule study) suggested that the only thing as influential as the amount of time you invest in mastering your craft is having a good teacher.

 “Ericsson’s research suggests that someone could practice for thousands of hours and still not be a master performer.
 They could be outplayed by someone who practiced less but had a teacher who showed them just what to focus on at a key moment in their practice regimen,” – EdSurge

 If there’s anything to take away from the 10,000 hour rule, it’s that truly mastering something takes time and focused effort.